|Approved by||Approved by Council – 11 October 2011|

 4.1.
 A student may appeal under this Statute against:

-(a) decisions in respect of which a right of appeal to the Appeals Board is provided under the Discipline Statute 2011, the Academic Statute 2011 or the Degrees and Other Awards Statute 2011;
+- decisions in respect of which a right of appeal to the Appeals Board is provided under the Student Conduct Statute 2021, the Academic Statute 2011 or the Degrees and Other Awards Statute 2011;

 5. Powers of Board